SocketCluster/plugins/README.md

 If you've built a frontend or backend plugin for SocketCluster, feel free to make a PR and share it with the community.
 The idea is that this repo will eventually turn into "a marketplace for SocketCluster plugins".

+## Clients drivers

+The curated list of available client drivers for SC is here: https://github.com/SocketCluster/client-drivers

 ## Open source examples

 - ```VueCluster``` https://github.com/VueCluster/VueCluster - A high-speed, server-less framework based off of Socketcluster and VueJS-2.